 \section{The Baues-Hennes spaces}

-In \cite{BauHen}, Baues and Hennes classify $(n+3)$-dimensional $(n-1)$-connected finite CW-complexes for $n\geq 4$; see also \cite{Baues}.
+In \cite{BauHen}, Baues and Hennes classify $(n+3)$-dimensional $(n-1)$-connected finite CW complexes for $n\geq 4$; see also \cite{Baues}.
 In this section we describe their list in terms of framed flow categories.
 It is worth pointing out that \cite{Baues} and~\cite{BauHen} use different conventions regarding the torsion coefficients.
 We will follow the convention of \cite{Baues}.

 Let

 and let

 be an alphabet.
 We denote the empty word in $\mathcal{A}$ as $\emptyset$. \begin{definition} A finite word $w=w_1\cdots w_k$ with $k\geq 1$ in the alphabet $\mathcal{A}$ is called a \emph{basic word}, if \begin{enumerate} \item $w_1\in R\cup S \cup \{\xi, \eta\}$. \item For $1 \leq i \leq k-1$, \begin{itemize} \item if $w_i\in S$, then $w_{i+1}= \eta$. \item if $w_i=\eta$, then $w_{i+1} \in R$. \item if $w_i\in R$, then $w_{i+1}= \xi$. \item if $w_i=\xi$, then $w_{i+1}\in S$. \end{itemize} \end{enumerate} \end{definition} To streamline notation, we write $_r=(r,-1)$, $t=(t,0)$ and $^s=(s,1)$.
 A basic word is then a finite, non-empty subword of